 - 1,500: UNT presents more than 1,500 enriching community concerts, exhibitions and lectures every year.

 - Raising Public Consciousness: Through the Distinguished Lecture Series, the Fine Arts Series and more, UNT attracts high-caliber speakers such as Apple co-founder Steve Wozniak; entrepreneur and philanthropist T. Boone Pickens; author Ta-Nehisi Coates and science educator Bill Nye.

 - $61.7 million: UNT draws hundreds of thousands of UNT visitors to its concerts, exhibitions, athletic events and numerous other events open to the public.
 UNT's visitors generate $61.7 million dollars in local economic activity annually when they are drawn to the Dallas-Fort Worth area for these events.

 - $34 billion: UNT’s performing and visual arts helps add to the Dallas-Fort Worth area’s creative economies that contributes about $34 billion annually to the region.
 Read the UNT study.

 Together, UNT and Denton have made this booming college town a musical hotspot.
 Those forces combine at the annual Denton Arts & Jazz Festival, which features the Showcase Stage, a big draw that highlights UNT’s musical excellence, and at Oaktopia Festival.
-As the official sponsor of the 2016 Oaktopia Festival, UNT is proud to support alumna Norah Jones as the festival headliner and other acts featuring students and alumni.
-Both festivals highlights UNT and Denton's reputation as a hub of music and creativity.
+As the official sponsor of the 2016 Oaktopia Festival, UNT was proud to support alumna Norah Jones as the festival headliner and other acts featuring students and alumni.
+Both festivals highlight UNT and Denton's reputation as a hub of music and creativity.